 First Polish Is For Color

-Apply either a colored cream polish, that is the same shade as your shoes, or a neutral polish Allow to dry, and buff off with your horsehair brush.
+Apply either a colored cream polish that’s the same shade as your shoes or a neutral polish.
+Allow to dry, and buff off with your horsehair brush.
 Be sure to work over your newspaper, and to use firm strokes.

 Second Polish “ Wax on, Wax Off”

-Use an old t-shirt, or soft cloth, to ‘wax on, wax off’, and rub with small circular movements.
+Use an old t-shirt, or soft cloth, to ‘wax on, wax off,’ and rub with small circular movements.
 Buff your dress shoes with your horsehair shoe brush.
-They are on their way to greatness, there is one more stage.
+They’re now on their way to greatness.
+However, there’s one more stage.

 Precision Mirror Shine Finish

-This is the ‘spit shine’ military method, that will give you the winning edge.
+This is known as the ‘spit shine’ military method that will give you the winning edge.
 Apply small drops of water to your dress shoes, with your finger.

 Just sprinkle a few drops, and use your polish cloth, to shine your shoes.
 Let them dry for 20 minutes.
-Now repeat this 3 times.
+Now repeat this three times.
 Yes, three times.
-Leave overnight.
+Leave them overnight.

 Final Buff Mirror Shine

-You are nearly there.
+You’re nearly there.
 Take a soft cloth and give your dress shoes a final buff.
-The shine should be spectacular.
+The shine should look spectacular.
+Congratulations.
 Enjoy.